Welcome! This book is a guide for authors, maintainers, reviewers and editors of rOpenSci.

 The first section of the book contains our guidelines for creating and testing R packages.

 The second section is dedicated to rOpenSci’s software peer review process: what it is, our policies, and specific guides for authors, editors and reviewers throughout the process.
+For statistical software review, refer to the project webpage and resources.

 The third and last section features our best practice for nurturing your package once it has been onboarded: how to collaborate with other developers, how to document releases, how to promote your package and how to leverage GitHub as a development platform.
 The third section also features a chapter for anyone wishing to start contributing to rOpenSci packages.